jdittrich/userNeedResearchBook/text/allURBook.md

 describe…?«) into a closed question (»can you describe… was it…?« /»yes«).

-It is better to tolerate the silence.
+Try to tolerate the silence.
 Usually, the participant will answer within a few seconds.
 If you notice silence which you want to fill, count to 3 or 5 before probing further.
-When that set time is up, you can ask about the question rather than giving suggestions, like
+When the set time is up, you can ask about the question rather than giving suggestions, like

 <div class="example">